AlexGeControl/Reconfigurable-Computing--00-Introduction/Assignments/HW1/README.md

 ### EX9
 **In your own words, summarize the results shown in the figure.
 What lesson do we learn from the results in this figure?
 Limit your answer to one paragraph.**

+**ANS** The 20Kb block and no large memory block can match the efficiency of the 10Kb block with 144Kb memory.
+The single 40Kb architecture is less area efficient.
+That is the reason why Stratix V only provides a 20Kb embedded memory block.